supportREALteachers.org

 Roles for Non-Participants

-Using stop/start signals is an effective management technique that quickly draws the students’ attention to the teacher (rather than “listen up” or “be quiet”).
+Attention getters (stop/start signals; call and response) are an effective management technique that quickly draws the students’ attention to the teacher without using negative phrases such as “listen up” or “be quiet.”
+Here are some general guidelines:

 • Clear: It should be clear that you have all of the students’ attention.